gojimmypi/ulx3s-examples/nanoFramework/README.md

 System.IO.IOException: The process cannot access the file 'C:\workspace\ulx3s-examples\nanoFramework\nanoFrameworkSSD1331\bin\Debug\nanoFrameworkSSD1331.dll' because it is being used by another process.
 ...etc
 ```
-Try simmply building the projecvt again (not rebuild)
+Try simmply building the project again (not rebuild)

 ## Package already exists in folder, Install failed.
 Rolling back...